 The Workplace Safety and Insurance Act provides for compensation for loss of earnings; health care; rehabilitation services; and disability pensions for employees injured in on-the-job accidents.
 See the Workplace Safety and Insurance Board pamphlets for additional details regarding benefits.
-These pamphlets are available from local Workplace Safety and Insurance Board offices.
+These pamphlets are available from local Workplace Safety and Insurance Board pattern and Insurance Board pamphlets.